Does Getting Married Affect Your Credit Score?

 In this article:

-- How Does Marriage Affect Your Credit Score?
+Does Marriage Affect Your Credit Score?

-- Does a Joint Checking Account Affect Credit Score?
+Does a Joint Checking Account Affect Credit Score?

-There are also drawbacks to a joint bank account that could affect your credit score.
+Finally, there are also drawbacks to a joint bank account that could affect your credit score.
 If one of you is not good with money, he or she may overspend consistently, resulting in you not having enough money to pay your bills.
 Creditors will then report payments being late or not received at all, which will affect each individual whose name is on the loan or credit card.
 It's important to be upfront when it comes to disclosing your debt.
 If you don't disclose to your spouse that you have student loans, credit cards, alimony, child support, or other debt, then those bills are not allocated in your budget for outgoing expenses.

 Should You Merge Credit Accounts?